Mikhail Kosenko: Verdict

 Kosenko's verdict was pronounced on October 8, 2013, in Moscow's Zamoskvoretski District Court.
 It took Judge Lyudmila Moskalenko almost two hours to read her verdict.
 She found Kosenko guilty and ordered him sent to a psychiatric clinic.
 “The court has come to the conclusion that at the time the action was committed by Kosenko...he was in a state of insanity,” Moskalenko told the court.
 When she finished reading the verdict, the audience shouted “shame.”
 Outside the court, according to one source, “dozens of people gathered in a peaceful protest” and shouted the word “freedom.”
 Another source reported that the crowd outside the courtroom “chanted ‘Misha!’ so loudly that Judge Lyudmila Moskalenko could barely be heard in the courtroom.”

-Opposition leader Alexey Navalny was in court for the reading of the verdict, and later said that Kosenko had behaved “calmly and courageously” and had set an “example for us all.”
+Opposition leader Alexei Navalny was in court for the reading of the verdict, and later said that Kosenko had behaved “calmly and courageously” and had set an “example for us all.”